Below are some of our most frequently asked questions about the Research Excellence Framework. If you still have questions, please contact us.

-The Research Excellence Framework (REF) is the new peer review assessment of the quality of research taking place at eligible UK Higher Education Institutions (HEIs) that will be used to distribute HEFCE quality-related research (QR) funding from 2015-16.
+The Research Excellence Framework (REF) is the peer review assessment of the quality of research taking place at eligible UK Higher Education Institutions (HEIs) that will be used to distribute HEFCE quality-related research (QR) funding.

-The census date for staff is 31 October 2013.
-On this date, two classifications of staff associated with the College are eligible for submission in REF2014: Category A (academics) and Category C (honoraries).
+The census date for staff was 31 October 2013.
+On this date, two classifications of staff associated with the University were eligible for submission in REF2014: Category A (academics) and Category C (honoraries).

 Category A staff

 Category A staff are defined as academic staff with a contract of employment of 0.2 FTE or greater and on the payroll of the submitting HEI on the census date (31 October 2013), and whose primary employment function is to undertake either ‘research only’ or ‘teaching and research’.

 Category C staff